Skip to main content

 • Giardiasis is an intestinal infection caused by a microscopic protozoan.
 These parasites attach themselves to the intestinal wall and the damage causes an acute, sudden onset of foul-smelling diarrhea.
 Diagnosis may be by routine fecal flotation or presumptively based on clinical signs.
 Fenbendazole and metronidazole are the drugs most commonly used to treat giardiasis.

 • Heartworms (Dirofilaria immitis) are blood-borne parasites that reside in the heart or nearby large blood vessels of infected animals.
-Recent studies of cats with heart and respiratory diseases have found an incidence of heartworms that is far greater than previously thought.
 Veterinarians now strongly recommend that all cats receive year-round monthly heartworm preventives.
-There are excellent heartworm preventives now available for cats, making prevention of heartworm disease safe and easy.

-• Heartworms are blood-borne parasites that reside in the heart or adjacent large blood vessels of infected animals.
-There is no drug approved for treating heartworms in cats and surgical removal is generally the best option.
-Veterinarians now strongly recommend that all cats receive year-round monthly heartworm preventative in areas where mosquitoes are active all year round.
-Cats that live in colder areas, where mosquitoes are seasonal, should be given monthly preventives for at least six months of the year.
+• There is no drug approved for treating heartworms in cats and surgical removal is generally the best option.
+Veterinarians now strongly recommend that all cats receive heartworm preventative.

 • Heartworm disease is a serious and potentially fatal disease.
-It is caused by a blood-borne parasite known as Dirofilaria immitis.
-Adult heartworms may live for five to seven years and, during this time, the female produces millions of offspring called microfilaria.
+Adult heartworms may live for 5 to 7 years and produce millions of offspring called microfilaria.
 You can prevent your dog from getting heartworms by using a heartworm preventive.

 Conveniently located inside the